mvitz/javaspektrum-json/README.md

 **Java JSON Examples**

-These examples were written for my german [JavaSPEKTRUM](http://www.javaspektrum.de/) article "Der Praktiker: ???".
+These examples were written for my german [JavaSPEKTRUM](http://www.javaspektrum.de/) article "Der Praktiker: EinE instieg in vier JSON-Bibliotheken für Java - JSON in Java verarbeiten".

 ## License

 The MIT License (MIT)

-Copyright (c) 2021 Michael Vitz
+Copyright (c) 2022 Michael Vitz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in